ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Initial playbook relative group_vars and host_vars
 --------------------------------------------------

 In Ansible versions prior to 2.4, the inventory system would maintain the context of the initial playbook that was executed.
-This allowed successively included playbooks to inherit group_vars and host_vars placed relative to the top level playbook file.
+This allowed successively included playbooks from other directories to inherit group_vars and host_vars placed relative to the top level playbook file.

 Due to some behavioral inconsistencies, this functionality will not be included in the new inventory system starting with Ansible version 2.4.

 Similar functionality can still be achieved by using vars_files, include_vars, or group_vars and host_vars placed relative to the inventory file.